bmc-compuware/ispw-deploy/README.md

 ### Fill in the workflow script

 Use the examples above to fill in a workflow script using the ispw-deploy action.
-Note that if you want the input assignment, level, and taskIds to be automatically picked up from the ISPW synchronization with Git, you will need a synchronization step in you job, which will run before the deploy.
+Note that if you want the input assignment, level, and taskIds to be automatically picked up from the ISPW synchronization with Git, you will need synchronization step and generate step in you job, which will run before the deploy.

 ### Troubleshooting